-Downtown Minneapolis parking business at a standstill because of coronavirus
+COVID-19 crimps downtown Minneapolis parking business

 “To avoid getting a ticket, please pay the meters, use a pay station, or use the Passport Parking app on your phone,” Hiebert said.

-In Minneapolis, businesses such as restaurants that are open for takeout services can apply for a short-term pickup zone permit.
+In Minneapolis, businesses such as restaurants that are open for take out services can apply for a short-term pickup zone permit.
 The permits allow for customers to park at meters for 10 minutes without having to pay, McKenzie said.

 Other than that, regular parking rules continue, but drivers should stay tuned.